duplocloud/kafka/README.md

 		sudo reboot

 2. S3 setup
    a.
-Create an S3 bucket called zookeeper and a folder inside it called configs
+Go to the TAB Aws--> + sign above the first table and Create an S3 bucket called zookeeper.
+Now select this S3 bucket in the table and click on AWS console button.
+In the AWS UI create a folder inside this bucket called configs
-   b.
-In the file zookeeper/exhibitor-s3.conf replace the 10.77.x.x IP address of the EC2 instance IP above and upload the file into the above s3 folder
+   b. from the kafka repo there will be a file  zkexhibitor/exhibitor-s3.conf replace the 10.77.x.x IP address of the EC2 instance IP above and upload the file into the above s3 folder

 3. Microservice setup
    a.
 Service Setup: